Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Results

 \subsection{Confined filament-motor protein assemblies}

-In vivo, cytoskeletal filaments are spatially constrained by encompassing membranes, organelles, and other cellular structures.
-Whereas in the previous part we explored how filaments and end-pausing motors assemble into asters in an open geometry, here we now confine a similar system to the inside of an open cylinder with periodic boundary conditions.
-That the cylinder surface is a hard boundary to motors and filaments is easily implemented within our complementarity constraints.
+Confinement of cytoskeletal structures plays an important role in cells, where the cytoskeleton is spatially constrained by membranes, organelles, and other cellular structures.
+Whereas in the previous examples we studied open periodic geometry, here we show results of cylindrical confinement.
+The microtubule motor system is constrained inside a cylinder with periodic boundary conditions at the cylinder ends.
+The impermeable boundary of the cylinder surface to motors and filaments was implemented by our complementarity constraints.

-Figure~\ref{fig:Confinement} shows simulations for $\SI{0.25}{\um}$ long filaments at a fixed packing fraction ($\phi={0.16}$), confined in two cylinders with diameters $D_{\rm cyl}=\SI{0.25}{\um}$ and $\SI{0.75}{\um}$.
-Similar to the previous bulk cases, motors create high-density crosslinked filament aggregates that coexist with a relatively low density vapor of non-crosslinked filaments.
-In bulk systems, crosslinked aggregates tend to form asters because the combined action of crosslinking and walking pulls filament ends together.
-We find that a confining cylindrical boundary strongly modifies the conformation of these aggregated structures, as shown in Fig.~\ref{fig:Confinement}.
+Similar to the previous bulk cases, motors move filaments to create high-density crosslinked filament aggregates that coexist with a relatively low density vapor of non-crosslinked filaments.
+In bulk systems as shown above and in previous work, end-pausing motors drive aster formation because crosslinking motors pull filament ends together.
+A confining cylindrical boundary strongly modifies the conformation of these aggregated structures (Fig.~\ref{fig:Confinement}).
+These simulations used $\SI{0.25}{\um}$ long filaments at a fixed packing fraction ($\phi={0.16}$), confined in two cylinders with diameters $D_{\rm cyl}=\SI{0.25}{\um}$ and $\SI{0.75}{\um}$.

-For the $D_{\rm cyl}=\SI{0.25}{\um}$ case ($D_{\rm cyl}/L=1$, Fig.~\ref{fig:Confinement}A and movie pf16\_d100.mp4), filaments condense into polarity-sorted bilayers (PSBs).
-A single PSB contains a central interface of highly-crosslinked filament minus-ends between two polar layers of filaments (Fig.~\ref{fig:Confinement}A2-3).
-At steady state, the system consists of individual PSBs separated by low-density vapor regions containing few crosslinking motors.
-Unsurprisingly, the local nematic order parameter $\Sxlocal (x)$ almost saturates at 1 within PSBs.
+For a small-diameter cylinder where one filament length can fit across the cylinder ($D_{\rm cyl}/L=1$, $D_{\rm cyl}=\SI{0.25}{\um}$), the cylinder is too narrow for asters to form.
+Instead, motor sliding and end-pausing drive the filaments into polarity-sorted bilayers (PSBs, Fig.~\ref{fig:Confinement}A and movie video6.mp4).
+A single polarity-sorted bilayer contains a central interface of highly-crosslinked filament minus-ends between two antiparallel polar layers of filaments (Fig.~\ref{fig:Confinement}A2-3).
+At steady state, the system consists of individual PSBs separated by low-density vapor regions containing few motors.
+As expected, the local nematic order parameter $\Sxlocal (x)$ nearly reaches 1 within PSBs.
 Even the the vapor phase is close to nematic $\Sxlocal\approx 0.6$ (Fig.~\ref{fig:Confinement}A4), due to the strong confinement effect.